WillSullivan/idownvotedbecause/stackoverflow/imageofanexception.md

 ---
-title: Picture of an exception
+title: Image of an exception
-byline: a picture of your exception isn't helpful
+byline: an image of your exception isn't helpful
 permalink: imageofanexception/
 categories: "Stack Overflow"
 ---